Clifton McNeely: BAA draft

 McNeely was selected with the first pick of the inaugural 1947 BAA draft by the Pittsburgh Ironmen, becoming the first player ever drafted in the National Basketball Association.
 The Ironmen had earned the first pick in the draft after attaining a 14–45 record in the first season of the Basketball Association of America.
 However, McNeely was not interested in signing with the team, and ultimately never played a game of professional basketball.
 McNeely and Gene Melchiorre of the 1951 NBA draft are the only two number-one draft picks in NBA history to never play basketball professionally.
 The Pittsburgh Ironmen ultimately folded before the start of the 1947–48 season.

 Coaching career

-After working for Phillips 66 in Bartlesville, Oklahoma for four months in 1947, McNeely returned to Texas and became the head basketball coach at Pampa High School in Pampa, Texas in 1948.
+After working for the Phillips 66 in Bartlesville, Oklahoma for four months in 1947 (and by extension, briefly playing for the Phillips 66ers industrial team), McNeely returned to Texas and became the head basketball coach at Pampa High School in Pampa, Texas in 1948.
 He led the Harvesters to state titles in 1953, 1954, 1958 and 1959.
 Pampa had a 72-game winning streak from 1952 to 1955.
 McNeely was offered coaching positions at Texas universities including University of Texas at Austin, Rice University and University of Texas at El Paso, but elected to stay at Pampa.
 He left the Harvesters with a head coaching record of 320–43.